-Our plan has a List of Covered Drugs (Formulary).
+The plan has a List of Covered Drugs (formulary).
 In this Evidence of Coverage, we call it the Drug List.

-The drugs on this list are selected by the plan with the help of a team of doctors and pharmacists.
+The drugs on this list are selected by our plan with the help of doctors and pharmacists.
 The list meets Medicare's requirements and has been approved by Medicare.
+The Drug List only shows drugs covered under Medicare Part D.